+We will start this lesson by discussing last week's reading and then move on to other aspects of Victorian Britain.
 We will discuss its conservatism as opposed to major innovations in technology, science and thinking, major advances and modernisation as opposed to pseudo-styles and attempts at reviving ancient arts and crafts.